 French fries producers represent one sector of the food industry that is increasing production volume to meet growing demand worldwide.
 French fries and other frozen potato products have become a global commodity, the increased demand for which is driven largely by the rising popularity of Western-style cuisine, and in particular quick service restaurants.
 Growth of the middle classes in countries like India and China is increasing demand for processed and convenience foods.
 This is putting increased pressure on the food processing and transportation industries to meet demand and retain quality.
 At the same time, all industrial sectors have a responsibility to meet sustainability targets, reduce water and energy usage, and minimize waste and emissions.

 Approximately 60% of the total cost of producing french fries relates to energy consumption, so manufactures are working hard to cut energy usage, as well as reduce water consumption, waste streams and emissions.
-One of the world’s major french fries producers, which manufactures the equivalent of 50 million portions of french fries every day, is aiming to cut total energy usage and greenhouse gas emissions by 30%, by 2020.

 There is notably high growth in both the demand for, and local production of, french fries in many developing countries.
-In Russia and China in particular, major end users such as McDonalds are encouraging local production, rather than the importation of products processed in the US or Europe.
+In China in particular, major end users such as McDonalds are encouraging local production, rather than the importation of products processed in the US or Europe.
 Joint ventures between the US and European manufacturers, and local companies, are being established to provide processing knowledge and expertise, and to ensure the quality of the end product.